floglass/ATS_LSD_Convert/README.md

 The Alberta Township System (ATS, based on the Domain Land Survey) identifies plots of lands on a grid using the following format:

-LSD - Section - Township - Range   Meridian
+(Legal)SubDivision - Section - Township - Range   Meridian

 example: